RCebreros/AlgoGIF/README.md

 # AlgoGIF
-Generate custom GIFs showing how a model trained on your dataset.
+Generate custom GIFs showing how an ML model trained on your dataset.
+Great for presentations!